Information about Councillors

 We have 48 Councillors and the Council is divided into 16 wards.
 All Councillors are elected by registered voters in their wards.

 You can also download the and the and the Committee Library.

-You can use the councillor search tool to find out the following information:
+You can use the Councillor search tool to find out the following information:

-Please Note: If you do not know your ward, then you can find out by entering your postcode into our About My Area tool.
+Please Note: If you do not know your ward, you can find out by entering your postcode into our About My Area tool.

 Councillors have regular contact with the public through either Committee meetings, telephone calls or surgeries.

 Councillors decide which policies we should take forward and ensure that they are carried out.
 These decisions are made at Committee meetings.
 They also monitor services to make sure that they are delivered well and offer value for money to taxpayers.